simonmcho/COMP2913/PROJECT_TWO/todo-app/README.md

 • Knowledge of SASS
 • Knowledge of JSX, REACT Props, REACT States

 * Special note - `npm run eject` was ran to customize the webpack config setup to add a SASS/SCSS precompiler.
-To read more about this, refer to [Convert to a custom setup] (https://github.com/facebook/create-react-app#converting-to-a-custom-setup).
+To read more about this, refer to [Convert to a custom setup](https://github.com/facebook/create-react-app#converting-to-a-custom-setup).

 ### User stories
 [x] A button should be displayed beside the input.
 When clicked, this button should add the user’s input to a list of to do items.